-The CSHCN Screener[©] is currently being used in several national surveys, including the National Survey of Children with Special Health Care Needs, the National Survey on Children's Health and as part of the Medical Expenditure Panel Survey (MEPS).
+The CSHCN Screener[©] is currently being used in several national surveys, including the National Survey of Children with Special Health Care Needs and as part of the CAHPS^{® 2} survey items in the Medical Expenditure Panel Survey (MEPS).
 The Agency for Healthcare Research and Quality (AHRQ) has included the screener as an integral part of the new CAHPS 2.0 Child Survey.
 The Screener is also formally integrated into the CAHPS 2.0H Child Survey to identify the Children with Chronic Conditions Measurement Set, a component of the National Committee for Quality Assurance's Health Plan Employer Data and Information Set (HEDIS®).3 English and Spanish versions of the CSHCN Screener® are available.

-McPherson M, Arango P, Fox H, et al. A new definition of children with special health care needs.
+1McPherson M, Arango P, Fox H, et al. A new definition of children with special health care needs.
 Pediatrics.
 1998; 102:137-140.
 2CAHPS[®] is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).